Criminal Charges For Voyeurism?

 VOYEURISM Lawyers Defending Charges

 Being Charged With Voyeurism

 Criminal charges for voyeurism are addressed in section 162 of the Criminal Code.
 Section 162 details an offence that prohibits surreptitious non-consensual viewing, photo or video taking of another person who has an expectation of privacy.

 Voyeurism was added to the Criminal Code in 2005 for the purpose of protecting people against invasions of privacy with respect to new technologies (at that time) which made it easier to covertly spy on people for sexual reasons.
 Voyeurism convictions can carry significant penalties and land you on the Sex Offender Registry.

-If you are facing charges of voyeurism, the smartest next step you can take is finding an experienced criminal defence lawyer in Calgary.
-Your lawyer will build a strategic defence based on your circumstances as applied to the law in order to achieve the best possible outcome for you.
+If you are facing charges of voyeurism in Calgary and Edmonton, the smartest next step you can take is finding an experienced criminal defence lawyer in Calgary.
+Your lawyer will build a strategic defence based on your circumstances as applied to the law in order to achieve the outcome you deserve.

 What Is Voyeurism?

 The Criminal Code defines voyeurism as an offence where an individual observes, takes photos, or videos of another person without their consent when they have a reasonable expectation of privacy.
 This includes:

 - Observing Someone When They're In A Location Where They Can Reasonably Be Expected To Be Nude, Expose Their Anal Region Or Breasts, Or To Be Engaged In Sexual Activity